• Skip to primary navigation

 As you can see in above image, the computer has 8 GB installed RAM and 7.87 GB of usable RAM.

-2. How to Check Processor Type and Speed
+4. Check Processor Type and Speed

-While you can find information about the Processor on “About” screen (Settings > System > About), detailed information about the Processor is available on the System Information screen.
+While you can find information about the Processor on “About” screen (Settings > System > About), detailed information about the Processor is available on System Information screen.

 1. Type “System Information” in the search bar > Double-click on System Information App.